Bananas – Natural Source of MineralsReading time: 12 min

 4. Now you will beat the egg mixture again, but with the banana puree.

 6. The cream is going to be poured into the cupcake molds.
-Later put it in the oven to bake for a quarter of an hour or about twenty minutes.
+Later, put it in the oven to bake for a quarter of an hour, or about twenty minutes.

-7. You will take them out when you prick with a fork or with some chopsticks and they come out clean.
+7. You will take them out when you prick them with a fork or with some chopsticks and they come out clean.

-8. To make the coverage you only have to mix the butter with the icing sugar in a bowl.
+8. To make the coverage, you only have to mix the butter with the icing sugar in a bowl.
 Mix until you make a cream with the milk.

 10. Take the cupcakes out of the oven.
 Fill the piping bag and pour the mixture over the cupcakes.